Find Schools

 What You Need to Know About Speech-Language Pathologist

-Speech-Language Pathologist Definition Assess and treat persons with speech, language, voice, and fluency disorders.
+Occupation Description Assess and treat persons with speech, language, voice, and fluency disorders.
 May select alternative communication systems and teach their use.
 May perform research related to speech and language problems.

-Daily Life Of a Speech-Language Pathologist
+Life As a Speech-Language Pathologist

 • Develop individual or group activities or programs in schools to deal with behavior, speech, language, or swallowing problems.

-What Every Speech-Language Pathologist Should Know
+Things a Speech-Language Pathologist Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.